What is Intrinsic Safety?

 Why should you take this Intrinsic Safety Training Course?

 Most Instrumentation engineering curriculum in colleges and universities do not cover this subject at all.
 Most engineers learn this by themselves on the job, while having to refer to different books, guides and standards.
 This can become tedious and time consuming.
-The easier alternative is to take this one easy course and learn everything that you need to know.
+The easier alternative is to take this Intrinsic Safety training course and learn everything that you need to know.
+This is part of having competency in hazardous areas.

 What does the Abhisam Intrinsic Safety Training Course include?